-Join Sean Adams for an in-depth discussion in this video Specialty business cards, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Specialty business cards, part of Layout and Composition: Marketing Collateral.

 …A business card at its core is a device to impart information.…It exists to represent you or your client, and hopefully your creativity.…Even staid law and accounting firms now…understand the importance of a unique business card.…A specialty business card is one that takes advantage…of finishes and techniques beyond a standard one sided card.…It's like the Cadillac compared to a Chevy.…There are several techniques that can be used to…create specialty effects such as, foils, die cutting, engraving, letterpress.…